d3i-website/d3i-website.github.io/_pages/best-practices-in-data-donation/a-workflow-for-data-donation-studies.md

 The last example research question is based on the data donation study by Corten et al. (2022), studying behaviour of participants ofWhatsApp groups.
-The study extracted data from two different WhatsApp DDPs, and used the local processing of PORT to aggregate these data.
+The study extracted data from two different WhatsApp DDPs, and used the local processing of Port to aggregate these data.
 This last research question is:

 What are the social network structures in group chats?
 (3)